Pregnancy Travel Insurance

 Does being pregnant affect my insurance?

-Pregnancy isn’t considered a pre-existing medical condition, so there’s no need to tell us before you travel.
+For Admiral Travel Insurance, pregnancy isn’t considered a pre-existing condition, so there's no need to tell us before you travel.

-We will only cover complications of pregnancy and childbirth abroad (as described in the ‘Definitions’ section of our policy wording) so you aren't covered for routine medical care such as check-ups, pre-natal care, normal childbirth and post-natal care.
-There is also no cover if the carrier denies you boarding.
+We will only cover complications of pregnancy and childbirth outside the UK(as described in the ‘Definitions’ section of our policy wording) so you aren't covered for routine medical care such as check-ups, pre-natal care, normal childbirth and post-natal care.

 Getting the most out of your trip